 Step 1: Establish a PT PMA to start villa rentals in Bali

-Foreign-owned companies, locally known as Perseroan Terbatas Penanaman Modal Asing (PT PMA), are corporate entities allowing foreigners to engage in commercial activities in Bali and other parts of Indonesia.
+Foreign-owned companies, known as Perseroan Terbatas Penanaman Modal Asing (PT PMA), are corporate entities allowing foreigners to engage in commercial activities in Bali and other parts of Indonesia.

 Step 2: Find a property

-Once you’ve successfully established a PT PMA, finding the right property is the next crucial step.
-The property should meet the needs of potential guests and be in a desirable area, such as near the beaches and tourist attractions.
+When selecting a property, ensure it meets the needs of potential guests and is located in a desirable area, such as near the beaches and tourist attractions.
 A clear idea of the layout and style you want would be best, as it helps you determine the appropriate property size that would fit your desired villa.

 Step 3: Acquire the necessary licenses to build or renovate the villa